DrkSephy/drksephy.github.io/_posts/2014-04-01-technetium.md

 #### Source

 The source for this project may be <a style="color:#FC645F" href="https://github.com/DrkSephy/technetium">found here</a>.
-If you find any bugs or have a feature request, feel free to send a pull request or <a style="color:#FC645F" href="https://github.com/DrkSephy/technetium/issues">file a feature request</a>.
+If you find any bugs or have a feature request, feel free to send a pull request or <a style="color:#FC645F" href="https://github.com/DrkSephy/technetium/issues">file an issue</a>.